annsilin/music-mood-recommender-app/README.md

 ## Project introduction

 This project is a part of my bachelor's thesis aimed at developing a web application with a music recommender system.
-The system allows users to select their mood (in range of four categories) and a preferred music genre, after which a playlist of 20 songs is recommended.
+The system allows users to select the preferred mood of the music (in range of four categories) and a preferred music genre, after which a playlist of 20 songs is recommended.
 The system integrates machine learning (ML) techniques to predict probability of songs belonging to each of the four mood categories.